Why do we pay for software AI can build for free?

 Every AI-built tool that reaches production needs someone who understands it, debugs it when it breaks, updates it when an integration changes, and knows what happens with customer data.
 That’s not a full-time job for 1 tool.
 But for 5 tools it’s starting to look like one.
 And that person is probably the same person who built everything, now carrying responsibility for holding together an internal collection of tools nobody planned for.

-According to Unionen’s salary statistics for 2024, a junior systems developer costs roughly SEK 750,000 per year when employer contributions and overheads are included.14 But cost is not the worst part.
+A junior developer costs roughly $80,000-$100,000 per year in the US when benefits are included (the bottom 10 percent of software developers earned under $79,850 according to BLS data for 2024).11 In Europe the numbers are lower but still substantial: around EUR 65,000 in Sweden including employer contributions.12 But cost is not the worst part.
 The worst part is that when three things break at the same time, and they will, that person quickly finds a new job.

-Anish Acharya at venture capital firm Andreessen Horowitz writes about it: “Software value compounds; content value decays.”15 A good way of putting why an established system is hard to copy.
+Anish Acharya at venture capital firm Andreessen Horowitz writes about it: “Software value compounds; content value decays.”13 A good way of putting why an established system is hard to copy.

 The question you didn’t ask